sodadata/docs/soda-cl/anomaly-detection.md

 | `profile`         | `coverage` <br /> `MAPE`        | `coverage`|

-For each of these values, Soda has adjusted the values of a few of the model's hyperparameters to tailor its performance, particularly with regard to the `changepoint_prior_scale` and `seasonality_prior_scale`.
+For each of these values, Soda has adjusted the values of a few of the model's hyperparameters to tailor its sensitivity to anomalies, particularly the `changepoint_prior_scale` and `seasonality_prior_scale` hyperparameters.

-`coverage` represents the percentage of actual measurements within the model's predicted confidence intervals.
+`coverage` refers to the concept of <a href="" target="_blnak">coverage </a> and represents the percentage of actual measurements within the model's predicted confidence intervals.
 For example, if a model forecasts sales between 10-20 units on certain days and 90 out of 100 actual sales figures fall within this range, the coverage is 90%.
 When predictions fall outside these intervals, as in the remaining 10 cases, the model flags them as anomalies.
-Coverage-optimized models are more tolerant of small noises in the data that can lead to falsely-identified anomalies.
+This coverage-optimized profile is more tolerant of small noises in the data that can lead to falsely-identified anomalies.
 However, it might underfit the data if there is a fluctuating pattern.

 For reference, the following lists the hyperparameters that Soda has set for the `coverage` profile.
 ```python